nromsdahl/legit/README.md

     to '25s' (set to 0s to disable).

-    --backend, Specifies another HTTP server to proxy requests to when chisel receives a normal HTTP request.
-Useful for hiding chisel in plain sight.
+    --backend, Specifies another HTTP server to proxy requests to when legit receives a normal HTTP request.
+Useful for hiding legit in plain sight.

     --socks5, Allow clients to access the internal SOCKS5 proxy.
-See chisel client --help for more information.
+See legit client --help for more information.

     --reverse, Allow clients to specify reverse port forwarding remotes in addition to normal remotes.